abbas-taher/decision-tree-algorithm-example/README.md

 This part is the heart of the Decision Tree algorithm.
 In each recursive iteration, a new node is choosen to branch the tree and then a new set of sub-datasets are passed to the next iteration.
 The algorithm has 8 steps:

-  1- Start the algorithm with the a given dataset and a feature list 2- Check two recursion terminating conditions
+  1. Start the algorithm with the a given dataset and a feature list
+  2. Check two recursion terminating conditions
-  3- Choose best feature to split the given dataset using Entropy test 4- Make a copy of fetures values of best dataset & copy features list without best feature column 5- Create an empty tree node
+  3. Choose best feature to split the given dataset using Entropy test
+  4. Make a copy of fetures values of best dataset & copy features list without best feature column
+  5. Create an emptytree node
-  6- Split given dataset based on the best feature and its values 7- Grow subtree for the empty tree node and append it to the main tree 8- Iterate to step 6 with for the all given values for best feature
+  6. Split given dataset based on the best feature and its values
+  7. Grow subtree for the empty tree node and append it to the main tree
+  8. Iterate to step 6 with for the all given values for best feature

 Here is the Python code for the 8 steps: